arnesanches/selenium-analysis-mailer/README.md

 # Selenium Analysis Mailer

-### Description

-This repository contains a script that performs data analysis on an Excel file, generates insights, and automatically sends an email with this information via Outlook.
+This project performs data analysis on an Excel file, generates insights, and automatically sends an email with this information via Outlook.
 The script also logs out and closes the browser after completing the email sending process.
 The script is available in the following formats:

 * Python File: script.py